-The research and development will be performed by the Company for approximately 12 to 18 months according to three phases of research as defined in the research plan.
+The research and development will be performed by the Company for approximately two years according to three phases of research as defined in the research plan.
 The Company is eligible to receive milestone payments from Roche upon the achievement of success criteria for respective milestones.